nfgrep/img_repo/dev_notes.md

 I want an image to have many tags, and a tag to have many images.
 This will almost certainly require a join table.
 I'll leave this feature for later.

 Accidentally commited an empty commit, luckily I remembered that git amend was a thing 🤡.

+---

+Looks like I was able to get the barebones functionality done.
+Some things for tomorrow:

+- add a name to each image
+- resize images in `image_tag`